 For you to be and live trustworthy, you act in consistency with the other’s best interests and in keeping with your word.
 Your words are reliable.
 You keep your promises.
 You live by your word.
 That’s trust.

 Then as a relationship deepens, I decide I can trust you.
 I start to feel safe with you.
 I am confident you have my best in mind.
 You have my back.
 I believe your words are truthful, your motives are positive and your interest is genuine.

 ‘I trust myself to you’ means that I risk opening up to you believing you care about me and will not misuse my vulnerability.
 When trust is present, we mutually feel fully secure.

-Broken Trust is Betrayal
+Broken Trust is Betrayal in Marriage

 That’s why betrayal is so hard.
 Trust and truth are ripped from the core of your being and are replaced by a twisted version of disloyalty and deception.
 The safe feeling is shattered.
 A once pure and uncompromising alliance is now broken.
 So much was riding on that trust.

 “But you said it was behind you, how could you do go back again?”
 Broken trust.